Angels Behind the Scenes: Hidden Miracles in Esther

 When Achashverosh summoned Vashti, whose name means beautiful, to present herself before his [presumably drunk] guests, she refused.
 The Talmud offers a few reasons, one of which claims she broke out in leprosy.

-This created the pretext for Esther's ascension as the Queen of Persia.
+This created the pretext for Esther's ascension to the Queen of Persia.

 In essence, we learn that long before the idea of Haman's decree emerged, G_D had already taken subversive steps to place a Jewish Queen in the palace.